-For 2018 the focus continues to be on the training and resourcing of leaders.
+For 2019 the focus continues to be on the training and resourcing of leaders.
 Worship Central is passionate about seeing worship leaders and worship teams released in their giftings so they can thrive in their local churches.
+With that in mind, some of 2019 will be spent looking at how the team can be structured in order to be most effective to fulfil our objectives.